litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 but more because *it's not exploitable*, or at least with less critical impact.
 This is what the rules of Rust concerning memory manipulation protects you from.

-However as the issues causing these vulnerabilities can still happend, you can still have vulnerabilities, and *may have critical ones* if you only rely on "Rust is safe".
+However as the issues causing these vulnerabilities can still happen, you can still have vulnerabilities, and *may have critical ones* if you only rely on "Rust is safe".

 Rust *in most cases* is memory safe, but not all exploits are about memory exploitation,